wreckedcarzz/BeamMP-Infected-ToW/README.md

 # BeamMP-Infected-ToW

 This is a fork of the original BeamMP-Outbreak project.
-This has quite a few quality-of-life improvements, ranging from spelling corrections to variable naming imprvements, to enabling code that was unused in the original release.
+This has quite a few quality-of-life improvements, ranging from spelling corrections to variable naming improvements, to enabling code that was unused in the original release.
 It also makes use of the chat box to inform players about critical things like rules during gameplay.

 Like the original, this is not complete.
 I have decided to release my version to help others who are interested in seeing small but meaningful changes.